Peppino Garibaldi: Biography

 Together with his father, he took part in the Greco-Turkish War of 1897 alongside the Greeks and afterwards fought with the liberals against Cipriano Castro in Venezuela, and in other conflicts in South America.
 He volunteered and served with great distinction in the British Army during the Second Boer War, carrying with him a sword given to his grandfather by the working men of Tyneside, England, in 1854.

 He served as a lieutenant colonel (teniente coronel) in the army of Francisco I. Madero during the initial victories of the 1910 Mexican Revolution.
 Plaza Garibaldi in Mexico City was named in honor of his actions in the battle of Nuevo Casas Grandes.
-Pancho Villa sacked Lt Col Garibaldi because of a bitter controversy over the credit for the victory at First Battle of Ciudad Juárez in 1911, but the name of the plaza (formerly Pila de la Habana) stuck nonetheless, despite the way he left the Army of the Revolution.
+Pancho Villa sacked Lt Col Garibaldi because of a bitter controversy over the credit for the victory at the First Battle of Ciudad Juárez in 1911, but the name of the plaza (formerly Pila de la Habana) stuck nonetheless, despite the way he left the Army of the Revolution.

-Garibaldi again served with the Greek Army during the First Balkan War in 1912.
+Garibaldi again served with the Greek Army during the First Balkan War in 1912, fighting at the Battle of Drisko alongside his father.

 At the outbreak of World War I, Garibaldi joined the French army at the head of the 4e régiment de marche du 1er étranger and later fought on the Italian front for Italy.
 In November 1915 his unit was the one that planted the Italian flag on the summit of Col di Lana.
 For this he received a promotion to colonel.
 He was promoted to brigadier-general in June 1918, retiring from the military one year later.

 Garibaldi opposed the National Fascist Party régime of Benito Mussolini which came to power in 1922 (while his younger brother Ezio favored it).
 He eventually left Italy for the United States, where he married Madalyn Nichols Taylor.
 In 1940 he returned to Italy, where in 1943 the German authorities arrested and imprisoned him in the Regina Coeli prison in Rome.
 After the war he retired to private life.

 He died in Rome in 1950, aged 70.